podaac/data-subscriber/Downloader.md

   --cycle SEARCH_CYCLES
                         Cycle number for determining downloads. can be repeated for multiple cycles -sd STARTDATE, --start-date STARTDATE
-                        The ISO date time before which data should be retrieved.
+                        The ISO date time after which data should be retrieved.
 For Example, --start-date 2021-01-14T00:00:00Z
   -ed ENDDATE, --end-date ENDDATE
-                        The ISO date time after which data should be retrieved.
-For Example, --end-date 2021-01-14T00:00:00Z -f, --force
-                        Flag to force downloading files that are listed in CMR query, even if the file exists and checksum matches
+                        The ISO date time before which data should be retrieved.
+For Example, --end-date 2021-01-14T00:00:00Z -f, --force           Flag to force downloading files that are listed in CMR query, even if the file exists and checksum matches
   -b BBOX, --bounds BBOX
                         The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
                         Default: "-180,-90,180,90".
   -dc                   Flag to use cycle number for directory where data products will be downloaded.
   -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
-  -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be
+  -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.
-                        downloaded.
   -dy                   Flag to use start time (Year) of downloaded data for directory where data products will be downloaded.
   --offset OFFSET       Flag used to shift timestamp.
 Units are in hours, e.g. 10 or -10.
   -e EXTENSIONS, --extensions EXTENSIONS
                         Regexps of extensions of products to download.
-Default is [.nc, .h5, .zip, .tar.gz, .tiff] -gr GRANULE, --granule-name GRANULE
+Default is [.nc, .h5, .zip, .tar.gz, .tiff] -gr GRANULENAME, --granule-name GRANULENAME
-  						The name of the granule to download.
-Only one granule name can be specified.
-Script will download all files matching similar granule name sans extension.
+                        Flag to download specific granule from a collection.
+This parameter can only be used if you know the granule name.
+Only one granule name can be supplied
   --process PROCESS_CMD
                         Processing command to run on each downloaded file (e.g., compression).
 Can be specified multiple times.
   --version             Display script version information and exit.
   --verbose             Verbose mode.
   -p PROVIDER, --provider PROVIDER
                         Specify a provider for collection search.
 Default is POCLOUD.
   --limit LIMIT         Integer limit for number of granules to download.
 Useful in testing.
-Defaults to 2000
+Defaults to no limit.
+  --dry-run             Search and identify files to download, but do not actually download them

 ```